 One approach to capture intents and semantics is through note taking and annotation.
-Annotations are common in visualizations designed for presentation, but are not frequently integrated in exploratory visualization tools, with notable exceptions.^{40,45,49-53}
+Annotations are common in visualizations designed for presentation, but are not frequently integrated in exploratory visualization tools, with notable exceptions (e.g., [49, 50, 51, 40, 52, 53, 45]).

-Manual notes, documentation, and annotations can capture analysts' reasoning and insights, but creating and maintaining them is associated with a burden on the analyst and thus a lack of scalability.7 Hence, in this paper, we associate annotations with the corresponding provenance step, which can also be tied to pattern-based intents.
-This approach allows analysts to elaborate on their intentions, bridging the gap between pattern-based intents and domain-specific, higher level intents.
+Manual notes, documentation, and annotations can capture analysts' reasoning and insights, but creating and maintaining them is associated with a burden on the analyst and thus a lack of scalability [7].
+Hence, in this paper, we associate annotations with the corresponding proveThis approach allows analysts to elaborate on their intentions, bridging the gap between pattern-based intents and domain-specific, higher level intents.

-Patterns for selections
+Patterns for Selections 3

 When analyzing data, analysts have intentions at different levels of abstraction.
-We are specifically interested in the pattern-based intents behind brushes or selections of data items in scatterplots, which are still semantically rich but domain agnostic.54 To define a set of patterns that map to these intents, we first developed an initial classification based on the literature^{55,56} and our own experiences working with scatterplots.
+We are specifically interested in the pattern-based intents behind brushes or selections of data items in scatterplots, which are still semantically rich but domain agnostic [54].
+To define a set of patterns that map to these intents, we first developed an initial classification based on the literature [55, 56] and our own experiences working with scatterplots.
 We then validated and extended the initial classification through interviews with six scientists at the University of Utah who regularly use scatterplots in their data analysis.
 We used a convenience sample of domain experts we had interacted with professionally.
 Our inclusion criteria were: (1) regular use of scatterplots, and (2) and a willingness to share scatterplots or data used in scatterplots.
 The interview protocol was reviewed by the Institutional Review Board and classified as exempt from full review.
-We identified six participants from nursing, astrophysics, chemical engineering, psychiatry and population health, and surgery.
+We identified six participants from nursing, astrophysics, chemical engineering, psychiatry & population health, and surgery.
 The participants included one graduate student, one research scientist, and four faculty members.
 We provided participants with paper printouts of scatterplots of their own data and asked them to describe and highlight the kinds of patterns they find interesting.
 The goal of the interviews was to validate our initial classification of patterns based on the literature, and to identify patterns we might have missed.
 The interviews were video recorded and then transcribed.
 The transcriptions were coded by two independent coders using a seeded codebook developed from the initial classification of patterns: outliers, clusters, categories, multivariate optimization, and range queries.
-A table in the Supplemental Material shows the code frequencies from both coders for each interview.
+A table in the supplementary material shows the code frequencies from both coders for each interview.
 Both coders identified many instances of outliers, clusters, categories, and range queries.
 Only one of the two coders identified two cases of multivariate optimization.
 Both coders frequently identified correlation analysis, which we originally had not included in our set of patterns.
 Based on this process, we identified the following data patterns that match the analyst intents when analyzing data in scatterplots.